microservices-api/appsody-okd-lab/README.md

 VS Code will launch and display the files from the newly created project (on the left-side panel).

-Note: You can ignore and simply close any pop-ups in VS Code, including the ones to update any libraries.
+_Note:_ You can ignore and simply close any pop-ups in VS Code, including the ones that prompt to update any libraries.

 Expand the `src` folder and you should see a file structure similar to this:

 <img src="images/src-folder.png" width="25%" height="25%">

-This is intentionally a 'bare-bones' project so as to avoid the need to delete unnecessary files.
-It contains a JAX-RS Application class named StarterApplication.java, Liberty server configuration server.xml, a static welcome page index.html and the project build file pom.xml.
+This project provides the necessary files to get started with writing a microservice in Java.
+It contains a JAX-RS Application class named _StarterApplication.java_, Liberty server configuration file named _server.xml_, a static welcome page named _index.html_ and the project build file _pom.xml_.
 Check out the content of those files.

-_TODO: Include more information about some of the starter files.
-Include MP Health (readiness/liveness)info here_
+In addition, the project also provides _StarterReadinessCheck.java_ and _StarterLivenessCheck.java_ which allows you to define the health definition for your application using [MicroProfile Health](https://microprofile.io/project/eclipse/microprofile-health).

 ---